 Chemical characteristics of calcium carbide and its reaction with water

-Calcium carbide is a chemical compound of calcium and carbon, which in pure form is a white crystalline substance.
+Calcium carbide is a chemical compound of calcium and carbon, and is a white crystalline substance when pure.
 It is obtained from the reaction

 Ca + 2C → CaC₂